 Other information about the JMO Forum can be downloaded below:

-provided free of charge by the hospital.
-However, doctors assigned to emergency and after hours shifts during (especially in your relief term) tend to prefer to wear scrubs, and these are also entirely appropriate - though not required -in surgical terms.
+provided free-of-charge by the hospital.
+However, doctors assigned to ED and after-hours shifts (especially during your relief term) tend to prefer them.
+These are also entirely appropriate, though not required, in surgical terms.
 The Westmead ED scrubs tend to be considered the most fashionable and can be ordered via Infectious - Medical Scrubs Australia